erwa/notes/gmail.md

-Shift + i  # mark message as read k  # next conversation j  # previous conversation n  # Move cursor to newer message in conversation Shift + o  # open in new window p  # Move cursor to previous message in conversation
+Shift + i  # mark message as read k  # next conversation j  # previous conversation n  # Move cursor to newer message in conversation (next message in thread) Shift + o  # open in new window p  # Move cursor to previous message in conversation
 #  # move conversation to Trash